Family Genealogy & History Internet Education Directory™ - Wiki | SEARCH This Site |

 binders divided by time period for each area of interest; or,

 (b).
-Use small boxes with each box representing a time in
+Use small boxes with each box representing a time

-the group family life such as pre marriage experiences,
+the group family life such as pre marriage

 beginning married life, family formation, child rearing,